-Offered on all major native platforms, Zoom Client SDKs are designed to be:
+Offered on all major native platforms, Zoom Meeting SDKs are designed to be:

 - Easy to use: Simple imported libraries and packages allow you to quickly implement the Zoom meeting platform into new and existing applications.

 Localizable: Natural support for seven major languages and open translation extensibility allows you to grow application usage internationally.

 - Customizable: Custom UI features allow developers to extend and tailor the Meeting interface to allow direct integration with your app.

 The SDK may often not include features that are released in the latest versions of the Zoom Client app.
 However, with each SDK update, we aim to improve and upgrade our offerings.
 Refer to the Changelog to learn about these updates.

 To begin development with Zoom SDKs, each developer requires a Zoom Account along with a Zoom Token and Zoom Access Token (ZAK).
 A Zoom Token is the authenticated token derived from the Zoom API.
 A Zoom Access Token is a unique identification and authentication token required for your app to host a meeting on behalf of another user.
 For more information on SDK tokens, see our Access Credentials reference.

 Full-featured libraries provided to enable simple integration of the Zoom platform within mobile or desktop apps.